 Release time is noon on Mondays (Silver and Gold Patrons get early access, ie noon the previous Thursday).
 Click here to access the episodes.

-Please check back here regularly during May 2019 for more details.
+Please check back here regularly for more details.
 Or of course we will let you know by email if you're on our mailing list.

 Series 1: The fundamentals of the Act